-GCSE Computer Science comprises 3 different assessments: 2 written exams and 1 Con- trolled Assessment.
-One written exam tests a pupil’s knowledge of theoretical subjects within computer science, the other is an on screen exam testing computational thinking and programming techniques, while the Controlled Assessment tests a pupil’s practical programming knowledge.
+GCSE Computer Science comprises three different assessments: two written exams and one Controlled Assessment.
+One written exam tests a pupil’s knowledge of theoretical subjects within computer science, the other is an on screen exam testing computational thinking and programming techniques, while the Controlled Assessment tests a student’s practical programming knowledge.

 At Key Stage 5 the AQA A-level Computer Science specification is delivered.
 Computer Science is a practical subject where you can apply the academic principles learned in the classroom to real-world systems.
 It’s an intensely creative subject that combines invention and excitement, that can look at the natural world through a digital prism.
 The course will give you the opportunity to learn computational thinking, helping you to develop the skills to solve problems, design systems and understand the power and limits of human and machine intelligence.